vsespb/mt-aws-glacier/README.md

 NOTE: With `--dry-run` option TreeHash will not be calculated, instead *Will VERIFY treehash and upload...* message will be displayed.

+NOTE: TreeHash calculation performed in parallel, so some of workers (defined with `--concurrency`) might be busy calculating treehash instead of network IO.

 ### `restore`